-Going forward, then, it’s possible that Luke can actually get involved in the final battle in Episode IX (though this would raise the question of why every other Force ghost has opted not to interfere in galactic conflicts).
+Going forward, then, it’s possible that Luke can actually get involved in the final battle in Episode IX (though this would raise the question of why every other Force ghost has chosen to sit out major galactic conflicts before).

 Luke still has a third lesson he has to teach Rey

 , Luke tells Rey he’s going to teach her three lessons.
 But he only ends up giving her two of them.
 In reality, the reason for this is that a scene where Luke teaches Rey a third lesson was cut from the film.

 But the fact that Rey was only taught two lessons can be utilized by J.J.
 Abrams when writing Episode IX.
 Perhaps Luke can return as a Force ghost specifically so that he can teach Rey one final lesson, something he would have taught her had she not left to confront Kylo Ren.